Why the Humanities Matter More than Ever

 Someone is always watching.
 And our identity in correlation to technology is being determined by this observation.
 Much like in Westworld, we are providing the code of our minds with every Facebook update.
 With every Tweet.
 With every driving direction.
 Our identities are digital.
-Logged, catalogued, waiting in a database to be downloaded into whatever our new physical form becomes.
+Logged, cataloged, waiting in a database to be downloaded into whatever our new physical form becomes.

 So the Humanities come in to provide meaning to the digital noise.

-We can see this happening in real time with Black Lives Matter protests, the barrage of Fake News and media illiteracy.
+We can see this happening in real-time with Black Lives Matter protests, the barrage of Fake News, and media illiteracy.
 When an injustice happens, it is live streamed on Facebook or Twitter, caught up in code, raw and meaningless, waiting to be interpreted.
 And how do we, as a culture, figure out what is real?
 How do we, as a culture, face the hurricane of information coming at us daily and find meaning in the noise?